apache/arrow/docs/source/format/DissociatedIPC.rst

        different use cases.

        .. note::
-          The current usage and examples have been tested using UCX and libfabric transports so far, but that's all.
+          While the protocol itself is transport agnostic, the current usage and examples only have been tested using UCX and libfabric transports so far, but that's all.

 Protocol Description